telerik/kendo-ui-core/docs/web/calendar/overview.md

 *   Navigation depth (i.e., define the last view to which the user can navigate)
 *   Day template
 *   Footer template

-### Define Selected, Min, and Max Dates
+### Selected, Min, and Max Dates

-Create a Calendar with a selected date and a defined minimum and maximum dates in the following way:
+The example below demonstrates how to create a Calendar with a selected date and a defined minimum and maximum dates.

+###### Example

     <div id="calendar"></div>

     <script>